 The ability to observe our planet from space has led to a huge growth in the understanding of our planet, its climate and its resources.
 Earth Observation covers all aspects of studying the Earth from space including the development of instrumentation, its operation and the processing, analysis, publication and application of its data.

 Our understanding of the universe is enhanced by observing above the atmosphere and in the close proximity of celestial bodies (such as within a magnetosphere, on the surface of planets, near the Sun or in orbit around a comet).
 Space Science covers diverse subjects including Astronomy and Astrophysics, Planetary Science, Solar Physics and Solar-Terrestrial Physics.
-Space Science also includes the measurement of fundamental physical constants from space (such as the equivalence principle) and gravitational effects.
+Space Science also includes the measurement of fundamental physical constants from space (such as the equivalence principle), high energy particles and gravitational physics including gravitational waves.